 Toxic shock syndrome starts from a localised staphylococcal infection which produces the causative exotoxins.
-About 15-40% of healthy humans are carriers of Staphylococcus aureus, that is, they have the bacteria on their skin without any signs of infection or disease (colonisation).
-However, individuals whom have not developed antibodies against Staphylococcus aureus may develop toxic shock syndrome.
+About 15–40% of healthy humans are carriers of Staphylococcus aureus, that is, they have the bacteria on their skin without any signs of infection or disease (colonisation).
+However, individuals that have not developed antibodies against Staphylococcus aureus may develop toxic shock syndrome.
 In addition, toxic shock syndrome may occur as a complication of other localised or systemic infections such as pneumonia, osteomyelitis, sinusitis, and skin wounds (surgical or burns), where Staphylococcus aureus infections may develop.
 In these situations the patient has increased susceptibility to developing toxic shock syndrome.

 STSS most often starts from a streptococcal soft-tissue infection such as bacterial cellulitis.
 Other predisposing factors are if the patient has recently had influenza A infection or chickenpox.

 What are the signs and symptoms of toxic shock syndrome and STSS?

 Toxic shock syndrome and STSS share similar signs and symptoms.
 Fever, diffuse rash, low blood pressure, and multiple organ involvement are seen as the hallmarks of these diseases.
 Shedding of the skin in large sheets, especially of the palms and soles, is usually seen 1–2 weeks after the onset of illness.
 Individuals may experience symptoms and signs differently.

 Centres for Disease Control and Prevention (CDC) have clinical criteria for toxic shock syndrome and STSS.

 |CDC Criteria for toxic shock syndrome and STSS|

 | CDC case definition for toxic shock syndrome requires presence of the following 5 clinical criteria: